leaf-node/swirlnet/API.md

 To override any of these settings, refer to the method at the top of this page.

-Default settings and their values may be found in the `./src/defaults.js` file.
+Default settings and their values may be found in the `src/defaults.js` file of the `swirlnet.make-population` package.
 Default settings and values may change in future versions of swirlnet.
 Refer to the release notes for a listing of prior changes.